-CHARLOTTE — From fall festivals and concerts to cheering on the home teams, here’s what’s happening in Charlotte this weekend.
+CHARLOTTE — From fairs and festivals to cheering on the home teams, here’s what’s happening in Charlotte this weekend.

 Cox Media Group